Ovarian cancer treatment

 - your personal preferences.

-Cancer treatments can cause early menopause and affect your fertility (ability to get pregnant).
-If you still want to be able to get pregnant, talk to your specialist doctor before treatment starts.
+Cancer treatments can cause an early menopause.
+They can also affect your ability to get pregnant (fertility).
+If you still want to be able to get pregnant, talk to your cancer doctor before treatment starts

 We understand that having treatment can be a difficult time for people.
 We are here to support you.
 If you want to talk, you can: